migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### ChainSync.NodeToClient.Recieve.FindIntersect

-> Ask the producer to try to find an improved intersection point betweenthe consumer and producer's chains.
-The consumer sends a sequence ofpoints and it is up to the producer to find the first intersection pointon its chain and send it back to the consumer.
+> Ask the producer to try to find an improved intersection point between the consumer and producer's chains.
+The consumer sends a sequence of points and it is up to the producer to find the first intersection point on its chain and send it back to the consumer.

 From current configuration: